North Korea reports first COVID outbreak since pandemic began

 “There has been the biggest emergency incident in the country, with a hole in our emergency quarantine front, that has been kept safely over the past two years and three months since February 2020,” the state broadcaster said.

-The North, which sealed its borders in January 2020, had been one of the few countries on Earth to report no COVID cases during the pandemic, although analysts expressed doubt about the official figures given the country’s vast, porous land border with China.
+The North, which sealed its borders in January 2020, had been one of the few countries on Earth not to report an outbreak of COVID-19, although analysts have long expressed doubt about the official figures given the country’s long, porous land border with China.

-Aid workers have warned that the North would struggle to handle a major coronavirus outbreak after repeatedly refusing to take delivery of vaccines provided by the United Nations-backed global vaccination initiative, COVAX.
+Analysts said Pyongyang’s public admission of the outbreak was probably a sign of the severity of the situation, but not necessarily a sign that leader Kim Jong Un would be amenable to outside assistance.

-The isolated country ruled by third-generation dictator Kim Jong Un also suffers from widespread malnutrition and a dilapidated and ill-equipped health system.
+“Pyongyang will likely double down on lockdowns, even though the failure of China’s zero-Covid strategy suggests that approach won’t work against the omicron variant,” Leif-Eric Easley, a professor at Ewha University in Seoul, said in emailed comments.
+“North Korea is entering a period of uncertainty in managing its domestic challenges and international isolation.
+The Kim regime would be well advised to swallow its pride and quickly seek donations of vaccines and therapeutics.”